naerschhersch/opendeck-akp05/README.md

 3. Download [udev rules](./40-opendeck-akp03.rules) and install them by copying into `/etc/udev/rules.d/` and running `sudo udevadm control --reload-rules`
 4. Unplug and plug again the device, restart OpenDeck

-## Current limitations
+## Opendeck version notice

-- Requires a custom build of OpenDeck with ajazz/mirabox support disabled:
+For OpenDeck versions < 2.5.0 this plugin requires a custom build of OpenDeck with ajazz/mirabox support disabled:

 <details>
   <summary>What to patch</summary>